 Consistency throughout the semester is very important.
 When an interpreter accepts classes for the semester, DRC expects the interpreter to maintain that schedule of classes throughout the semester.
 However it is understood that substitutions may be needed from time to time for emergencies, illness or doctor appointments.

 Requesting a substitute in order to accept an off-campus interpreting assignment is not considered an appropriate request.
 Exceptions may be approved by DRC on a case-by-case basis.

 When a substitute is needed, the interpreter is responsible for making a formal request by emailing the Interpreter Coordinator.Â Interpreters should make all substitution requests in advance if possible. Â For emergencies and illness, notify the Interpreter Coordinator by phone or text as soon as possible.

 Chronic absences may result in dismissal for the remainder of the semester.
 Reliability will be a consideration when filling classes in future semesters.

-UALR is committed to academic achievement for its diverse student population.
-DRC, the student, faculty, notetaker, transcriber and interpreter work together as an educational team for the purpose of creating a successful learning environment.
+DRC, the student, faculty, notetaker, transcriber and interpreter work together as an educational team for the purpose of creating a fully accessible learning environment.
 Each member of the team has a vital and specific role.
 In order to create an equitable learning experience, all team members must actively fulfill their respective roles.

 - follow the RID Code of Professional Conduct